-Recently, there have been announcements from Facebook regarding their steps to enhance user control of data and explaining how Facebook uses it.
-Following a lot of lawsuits and controversies, Facebook’s compliance to the EU’s General Data Protection Regulation (GDPR) required it to update its terms and data policy, and that includes users being allowed to review what data they share on this social media platform, irrespective of where they live.
+Recently, there have been announcements from Facebook regarding their steps to enhance user control of data and explain how Facebook uses it.
+Following a lot of lawsuits and controversies, Facebook’s compliance with the EU’s General Data Protection Regulation (GDPR) required it to update its terms and data policy, and that includes users being allowed to review what data they share on this social media platform, irrespective of where they live.

 Users are asked to make choices on the following grounds –

 1. Ads based on business partner data from partners.

 Advertisements on Facebook use data from business partners, such as the websites and apps that use Facebook options as business tools.
 Users will be asked to review information about such advertising and allowed to choose the partner data to feature personalized ads.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free